awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 **Example: Specify multiple filters or filter values**
 If you specify multiple filters or multiple filter values, the resource must match all filters to be included in the results\.
-You can you the following command to list all instances whose type is either `m5.large` or `m5d.large`\.
+You can use the following command to list all instances whose type is either `m5.large` or `m5d.large`\.

 ```
 aws ec2 describe-instances --filters Name=instance-type,Values=m5.large,m5d.large